lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Standford Bunny Triangles](standford_bunny_triangles.png)

-You can now see all the triangles that compose the model.
+Now you can now see all the triangles that compose the model.

-You can use Blender to create your models.
+With this OBJ loader class you can now use Blender to create your models.
 Blender is a powerful tool but it can be some bit of overwhelming at first, there are lots of options, lots of key combinations and you need to take your time to do the most basic things by the first time.
 When you export the models using blender please make sure to include the normals and export faces as triangles.

 ![OBJ Export options](obj_export_options.png)